 Students further drive this access and participation process in the form of participation as Higher Education Ambassadors, and in post-activity evaluation and review.
 The Access and Participation Plan will be published on the Petroc website under 'Public Information', internally the plan will be published on the Moodle for open consultation.
 Student reps will be asked to gain feedback on the plan and report and consult on this (amongst other student enhancement agenda items) at the HE Planning meeting on a termly basis.
-The attendance for this includes Lead Student Reps, the Vice- Principal responsible for Higher Education, the HE Coordinator and Head of Quality.
+The attendance for this includes Lead Student Reps, the Vice Principal Quality, Curriculum and Learners, the HE Coordinator, Head of Quality Higher Education and the Heads of Faculty for Higher Education.